Deltik/SignEdit/src/resources/README.Comms.txt

 translations.

 This file and everything in ./originals/ is managed by ${pluginName}.
-Any changes will be overwritten when the the plugin is reloaded, so only make your changes in the ./overrides/ folder.
+Any changes will be overwritten when the plugin is reloaded, so only make your changes in the ./overrides/ folder.